kroketio/kotki/bindings/python/README.md

 Translations are **fast** - (probably) faster than other Python packages that do language translation.
 Translating a simple sentence is usually **under** `10ms` (except the first time, due to model loading).
-Loading a single translation model seems to take up around `30MB` in RAM.
+Loading a single translation model seems to take up around `40MB` in RAM.

 Translation models are loaded on-demand.
 This means that model loading does not happen during `loadRegistry()` but during the first use of `translate()` - which typically takes (only) `100ms` (per model).
-So if you have a project that uses both `translate('foo', 'enfr')` and `translate('foo', 'fren')` - you'll be using 2 models (and consequently `60MB` worth of RAM during the duration of your program).
+So if you have a project that uses both `translate('foo', 'enfr')` and `translate('foo', 'fren')` - you'll be using 2 models (and consequently `80MB` worth of RAM during the duration of your program).

+Note that translations are done synchronously (and thus are 'blocking').
+If you need an async/callback style approach, look at the [Bergamot-Translator](https://github.com/browsermt/bergamot-translator/).

 ## Acknowledgements